 Depressive Disorders Information

-Depressive Disorder Safe Place Therapy
+Depressive Disorder – Safe Place Therapy

-We are all human and go through difficult times and this may contribute to feeling low but this does not mean you have depression.
+We are all human and go through difficult times and this may contribute to feeling low.
+But this does not mean you have depression.
 Here are examples of a life situation that could affect you right now:

 Here are some other factors that could be affecting you outside of having depression: